eq99/carbon/README.md

-# helium
+# Kelp
-Helium is a simple k-v store powered by Rust
+Kelp is a simple k-v store powered by Rust.